trackle-iot/liblightmodbus/README.md

 Library is aimed to run on AVR devices, but it runs on PC too.

 ## Features
-- Parsing frames using unions - that makes processing really fast
 - Minimal resources usage
 - Lightweight and easy to use
 - Supports all basic Modbus functions